LiaOlya/FL_smartcities/README.md

 # Federated Learning for Smart Cities

 In this project we forecast short-term residential energy consumption using "SmartMeter Energy Consumption Data" provided by London Datastore.
+Our goal is to demonstrate the advantages of Federated Learning compared to centralized methods.
+We trained our models using both centralized and federated approaches to highlight the benefits of federated learning using centralized setting as a benchmark.
+In our project, the open source framework Flower was used to federate model training and evaluation.

-Using this dataset our aim is to showcase advantages of Federated Learning against centralized alternatives.
-For this purpose, we set up two Long Short-term Memory (LSTM) models for forecasting purposes.
-The stacked LSTM model consists of four layers while simple LSTM model has only one layer.
+We started our work by preprocessing the originial dataset making it ready for model training.
+Afterwards, we used two LSTM models to forecast hourly energy consumption.
+The models differ in the number of LSTM layers that they have.
+Stacked LSTM model consists of four LSTM layers while simple LSTM model has only one LSTM layer.

+The code for preprocessing the original dataset as well as federated / centralized model training are available in the relevent directories of the repository above.